Breast Augmentation Revision in Vancouver

 Revision procedures, or secondary procedures, are often more complex than initial surgeries.
 There is often scar tissue to contend with, and sometimes the pocket within the breast needs to be repaired, reconstructed, or both.
 Patients can rely on Dr. Lennox’s vast experience with these complicated surgeries.
 He is known as an authority on the complex facets of plastic surgery and breast procedures in particular.

-Am I a Candidate for Breast Augmentation Revision?
+Are You a Candidate for Breast Augmentation Revision Surgery?

 Breast augmentation revision is not as common a procedure as primary breast augmentation, but occasionally it is necessary or desirable.
-You may be a good candidate for a revisionary procedure if you’re in generally good health and are dissatisfied with the appearance of your breast implants.
+You may be a good candidate for a revisionary procedure if:

 Why Choose Dr. Lennox for Revision Breast Augmentation Surgery?